martincostello/blog/source/2015-06-21-why-i-switched-from-wordpress-to-middleman.md

 bundle exec middleman build %*
 ```

-The it's just a simple command of:
+Then it's just a simple command of:

 ```
 c:\coding\blog>build